 Personal data is classed as anything that can be used to identify a person.
-This includes everything from names, email addresses, bank details, any information shared on social media sites and photo identification.
+This includes anything from names, email addresses, bank details, any information shared on social media sites and photo identification.

 Businesses can be fined up to £500,000 or 4% of their annual turnover for failing to comply with the new changes.
-This could potentially have a big impact on SME’s who take the hit as they will find it much harder to recover from the cost of the fine.
+This could potentially have a big impact on SME’s who take the hit, as they will find it much harder to recover from the cost of a fine.

-The lifeline of what happens to customer data once it has been collected must be a lot more transparent, so you will need to review how your customers data is shared after it has been collected.
+The lifeline of what happens to customer data once it has been collected must be a lot more transparent, so it’s vital that you review how your customers data is shared after it has been collected.
 If you are a business who receives user data second-hand, you need to be a lot clearer as to what is happening to it.